Apple Scrambles To Fix FaceTime Bug That Lets You Eavesdrop On Someone Before They Pick Up

 Apple is urgently trying to fix a bug with their FaceTime video-calling after a website revealed how you can easily listen in on a person you are calling regardless of whether they pick up or not.

-According to the Daily Mail, details of the bug were first published on the 9to5mac.com website, a site dedicated to Apple-related news and reviews.
+According to the Daily Mail, details of the bug were first published on 9to5mac, a site dedicated to Apple-related news and reviews.

-A video posted on the Twitter account @BmManski illustrated how the bug worked.
+A video that was posted on the Twitter account @BmManski illustrated how the bug worked.
 It shows that when you dial a phone number on FaceTime, the person dialing can then swipe up from the bottom of the screen and select an option to ‘add a person’.

 If a caller then enters their number as also being the added caller, a FaceTime group call will begin automatically, even though the person you are calling has not yet picked up.